wp-plugins/download-manager/readme.txt

 == Changelog ==

+= 2.7.4 =
+* Fixed issue with icon view
+* Fixed issue with db table checking for old version compatibility
+* Optimized link template css to resolve some theme conflict

 = 2.7.3 =
 * Fixed a security issue with settings save ( found in v2.7.2 with function wdm_ajax_settings )
 * Added missing template for category short-code